Mathics3/Mathics3-development-guide/docs/installing.rst

 The Mathics3 suite runs on Python 3.10 or later.

-Underneath, Mathics3 core relies on
+Underneath, Mathics3 Kernel relies on
 `SymPy <https://www.sympy.org/en/index.html>`__ which relies on `NumPy <https://numpy.org>`__.
 These and the other requirements will be installed automatically if you use the standard Python installer